darkxeno/local-k8s/README.md

 # to see all the cluster resources that are going to be created
 terraform plan -target=module.kubernetes-cluster

-# to perform the changes show on the previous command:
-# first we create the k8s cluster to get the provider needed credentials
+# first we create the k8s cluster to get the helm and kubernetes provider credentials
 terraform apply -target=module.kubernetes-cluster

 # now we execute the rest of the modules